StreamX Command Line Interface (CLI)

 3. .env file in the current working directory.

-This config source is specific to each environment, so all properties can be set using .env file.
-Property names follow the same conversion rules as environment variables.
+This config source is specific to each environment, so all properties can be set by using .env file.
+Property names follow the same conversion rules that apply to environment variables.

 4. ./config/application.properties file relative to the current working directory.